 3.5 Shake Hands

-Teaching your dog to shake hands is a and impressive trick that can also serve as a friendly greeting gesture.
+Teaching your dog to shake hands is a fun and impressive trick that can also serve as a friendly greeting gesture.
 Start with your dog in a sitting position.
 Hold a treat in your closed hand and present it to your dog, allowing them to sniff and paw at it.
 As soon as your dog touches your hand with their paw, open your hand and say “shake.”
 Reward them with the treat and praise.
 Repeat this process, gradually adding the verbal cue before presenting your hand.
 With practice, your dog will learn to offer their paw for a shake on command.

 Advanced Training Methods